Updated: Jul 21

 There are a ton of resources available online of oyster mushroom growing methods on different substrates.
 Oyster mushrooms have also been used successfully in breaking down pollutants such as E. coli and hydrocarbons, pesticides, heavy metals and motor oil!
-(Some of these methods will not produce mushrooms that are edible, but do a great job at cleaning up toxic sites safely for very low cost) If you are interested in doing any 'bunker spawn' for mycoremediation projects, please reach out!!
+(Some of these methods will not produce mushrooms that are edible, but do a great job at cleaning up toxic sites safely for very low cost).
+If you are interested in doing any 'bunker spawn' for mycoremediation projects in New Zealand, please reach out!!